ADHD

 Help and Support

-Please read the following blog article, and gain an understand how play therapy can help with ADHD difficulties:
+Read the following blog article to gain an understanding how play therapy can help with ADHD difficulties: Therapeutic Play

 Anxiety and ADHD